sprout-uci/TRAIN/README.md

 9- In the same "Sources" window, search for openMSP430_defines.v file, right click it and select Set File Type and, from the dropdown menu select "Verilog Header".

-Now we are ready to synthesize openmsp430 with TRAPS's hardware the following steps might take several minutes.
+Now we are ready to synthesize openmsp430 with TRAIN's hardware the following steps might take several minutes.

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis", select execution parameters (e.g, number of CPUs used for synthesis) according to your PC's capabilities.

 11- If synthesis succeeds, you will be prompted with the next step.
 Select "Run Implementation" and wait a few more minutes (tipically ~3-10 minutes).

 12- If implementation succeeds select "Generate Bitstream" in the following window.
-This will generate the configuration binary to step up the FPGA according to TRAPS hardware and software.
+This will generate the configuration binary to step up the FPGA according to TRAIN hardware and software.

 13- After the bitstream is generated, select "Open Hardware Manager", connect the FPGA to you computers USB port and click "Auto-Connect".
 Your FPGA should be now displayed on the hardware manager menu.